-Perry Mehrling is the Director of Education Programs for the Institute for New Economic Thinking.
+Perry Mehrling is a member of the Academic Council at the Institute for New Economic Thinking.

 Mehrling has been a professor of economics at Barnard College since 1987.
 He teaches courses on the economics of money and banking, the history of money and finance, and the financial dimensions of the U.S. retirement, health, and education systems.
 He also has held visiting positions at the MIT Sloan School of Management and Boston University.

 Mehrling is the author of The New Lombard Street: How the Fed Became the Dealer of Last Resort, which was published by Princeton University Press in 2011, and Fischer Black and the Revolutionary Idea of Finance, which was published by John Wiley & Sons in 2005 and reissued in a revised paperback edition in 2012.

 Mehrling received a bachelor’s degree from Harvard University, a master’s degree from the London School of Economics, and a Ph.D. from Harvard University.